temetvince/x3ap-swm3/README.md

 To download, click Code -> Download ZIP.

-We need Mayhem veterans to help with balancing
-Just play the game and provide feedback.
+We need Mayhem veterans to help with balancing.
+Just play the game and provide feedback!

-But keep in mind that this is supposed to play quite different from Mayhem 3.
+Keep in mind that pacing is supposed to be much different from Mayhem 3.
 So please read the Beta Guidelines below before posting about issues.
-Many 'imbalances' are actually intended!
+Many 'imbalances' between factions are actually intended!

 ## Features: